ranger-ross/yakman/README.md

 # YakMan

-Basic storage egnostic config manager.
+Basic, storage agnostic config manager.

 ### ⚠️ This project is still in a very early alpha stage so if you come across this repo, I would recommend against using it in any production systems.